Assessing AI integration with Nvidia Windows SoC

 Hardware Requirements for Nvidia Windows SoC

-Confirm CPU, GPU and memory specifications for the vendor variant.
+Check CPU, GPU and memory specifications for the vendor variant.
 Expect higher thermal and power budgets than traditional business laptops where the SoC is tuned for AI throughput.
-Verify cooling and power delivery for any small-form-factor build.
-If battery-run operation is required, test battery life under realistic AI workloads.
+Check cooling and power delivery for any small-form-factor build.
+If battery operation matters, test battery life under realistic AI workloads.

 Network Configuration Essentials